ryansynk/cmsc818j_fall2023_Assignment2_hpcg/README.md

 # CMSC818J Assignment 2 - HPCG Benchmark

 This is a benchmark that could be used to complete Assignment 2.
-This benchmark tests the performance of a sparse scientific computing workload called the Conjugate Gradient Method.
+This benchmark is called HPCG, and tests the performance of a sparse scientific computing workload called the Conjugate Gradient Method.
 While it is not necessary to understand the kernel, you can learn more about it [here](https://en.wikipedia.org/wiki/Conjugate_gradient_method).

 ## Logging into Junkfood
 This benchmark requires access to a linux environment that can execute perf.
 The officially supported environment is junkfood.
 If you have access